18 Important Health Benefits Of Beetroot + Nutrition Facts

 Can you eat beet skin?

 Yes.
 Baby beets are especially easy to eat as their skin is tender.
-And the skin is replete with fiber.
+The skin is replete with fiber.

 Yes.
 They are full of nutrients.
 But since they are extremely fibrous, you probably need to soften them a bit by cooking.
 Sometimes, beet stems can be too woody to eat, which is when they can go along with the stock veggies.